MarynaLemiashuk/Customers-behavior-prediction/README.md

-# Audiobooks Classification with TensorFlow
+# Audiobooks Classification - Customer bahavior prediction with TensorFlow

 This project is a simple neural network built with **TensorFlow / Keras** to classify audiobook customers based on prepared training, validation, and test datasets.